xlladdins/xll/docs/Excel4MacrosH-Pcopy.md

 **Remarks**

--   If any styles from the workbook being merged have the same name as
+  - > If any styles from the workbook being merged have the same name as
     > styles in the active workbook, a dialog box appears asking if you
     > want to replace the existing definitions of the styles with the
-    > \"merged\" definitions of the styles.
+    > "merged" definitions of the styles.
 If you click the Yes button,
     > all the definitions are replaced; if you click the No button, all
     > the original definitions in the active workbook are retained.

--   When you move a sheet with styles to another workbook with styles,
+  - > When you move a sheet with styles to another workbook with styles,
     > any styles with identical names but conflicting definitions have
     > the sheet name added to the style name.